 Harvard Bunkazai Project

 The Harvard Bunkazai Project is a three-year research initiative exploring the nature and history of Japanese bunkazai—a term often translated as “cultural property,” but encompassing a uniquely Japanese system of heritage, knowledge, and practice.
-Bringing together scholars across disciplines, the project investigates how Japan’s approaches to cultural preservation have shaped global understandings of heritage, conservation, and artistry.
+Directed by Yukio Lippit (Jeffrey T. Chambers and Andrea Okamura Professor of the History of Art and Architecture) and Melissa McCormick (Andrew W. Mellon Professor of Japanese Art and Culture), the project brings together scholars across disciplines and investigates how Japan’s approaches to cultural preservation have shaped global understandings of heritage, conservation, and artistry.

 Japan’s bunkazai framework—spanning tangible and intangible traditions, national treasures, religious institutions, and cutting-edge collaborations between government, artisans, and private industry—represents one of the world’s most comprehensive heritage ecosystems.
 The project seeks to examine these interconnections through research, teaching, and exchange.